How to Prevent Seasonal Roof Damage

 - While gutters aren’t technically part of the roof itself, gutters play an important role in your whole roof system.
 Clogged gutters from falling leaves can allow moisture to stay at the eaves.
 This moisture can contribute to the formation of ice dams that cause roof damage in the winter months.
 Autumn is a great time to have your gutters cleaned or have a gutter guard installed to keep them clean and clear.
 You can call a local company like Long Roofing to have your roof and gutters checked for damage so repairs can be made before the harsh winter weather sets in.

 Will your roof last another season?
 Talk to us.

 A well-constructed roof made of quality roofing materials is guaranteed by warranty to withstand 50 years of cold and snow, heat and sun, wind and rain — that is, when you get a roof replacement from Long Roofing.
 If you’re worried that your roof is on its last legs, contact us to set up a free assessment today.

-When you need a new roof, contact Long Roofing at (800) 417-5664 or visit us online to get a price, schedule a free, in-home consultation or find answers to any home roofing questions.
+When you need a new roof, contact Long Roofing at (866) 270-4467 or online to get a price, schedule a free, in-home consultation or find answers to any home roofing questions.

 Interested in a new Long Roof?

 *Subject to credit approval.
 Interest is billed during the promotional period but all interest is waived if the purchase amount is paid in full within 12 months.
 There are no required minimum monthly payments during the promotional period.
 Financing for GreenSky® consumer loan programs is provided by federally insured, equal opportunity lender banks.
 NMLS #1416362